unsloppy

 Horror

-Screenplay concepts engineered for cinematic dread and visual payoff.
+Screenplay concepts built for cinematic dread and visual payoff.

 Most script software is formatting software.
 It indents dialogue correctly and knows whether INT or EXT comes first.
 What it does not do is help you figure out whether your concept can actually carry a feature — whether the premise has enough in it to fill ninety minutes of visual storytelling without running out of ideas by page forty.
 An AI script writer is a different kind of tool.